-Live Recorder (known as “Note” on original module)
+Record (known as “Note” on original module)

 This function can be used by the musician to play a pattern while the sequencer is running.
 If a button on the matrix is pressed, a step is set at the playhead for all tracks.
 If a Mute button is pressed, this only occurs for the corresponding track.
 This input can also be quantized: Using the “Quantize Live Recorder” parameter in the system menu, a specification can be made that only each second, third or fourth step is set, for example.
 If necessary, the set steps can then be moved to the desired position using the “Shift L/R” function.

-Library (known as “Accent” on original module)
+Step (known as “Accent” on original module)

 This function offers a library of around 100 templates with 6 tracks each, divided up into 7 music genres.
 These can be rehearsed and then copied into one of the eight patterns.

 The library assumes that the tracks are assigned the following instruments (though a different assignment is of course possible):

 - TT – Tom-tom